DeSantis axes school board members tied to Parkland massacre

 The grand jury began meeting 15 months after the Stoneman Douglas shooting.
 The killer, Nikolas Cruz, pleaded guilty to 17 counts of murder in October and is now on trial to decide whether he will be sentenced to death or life without parole.

-Former Broward Superintendent Robert Runcie resigned last year after he was indicted for allegedly lying to the grand jury.
+Former Broward Superintendent Robert Runcie resigned last year after he was indicted on a charge of allegedly lying to the grand jury.
 He has pleaded not guilty and is awaiting trial.

 The school board has nine members, including two, Debra Hixon and Lori Alhadeff, who were elected after Hixon’s husband and Alhadeff’s daughter died in the Stoneman Douglas shooting.
 They ran on platforms promoting better campus security.
 Alhadeff, in particular, has frequently been at odds with the targeted members, particularly over Runcie’s performance before his resignation.